Earth Notes: On the Zanussi ZWD14581W front-load washer-dryer: Review (2009)Updated 2023-03-21 19:59 GMT.

-I can also report that the new machine seems reasonably quiet and other than the complexity of operation that we deliberately bought into, is easy to use, including nice features such as being able to pause a wash to add a missed sock, the display of time remaining to finish the wash, automatic reduced wash time (and energy consumption) for smaller loads, and a start-delay feature not used yet but which may help us reduce CO2 emissions by doing washes at night.
+I can also report that the new machine seems reasonably quiet.
+Other than the complexity of operation that we deliberately bought into, is easy to use.
+It has nice features such as being able to pause a wash to add a missed sock, the display of time remaining to finish the wash, automatic reduced wash time (and energy consumption) for smaller loads.
+Also there is a start-delay feature not used yet but which may help us reduce CO2 emissions by doing washes at night.

-In summary I'd say we're pretty happy with the new machine and are pleased to have stuck with a brand that we know and trust, and which has done better than its published specs when actually tested...
+In summary I'd say we're pretty happy with the new machine.
+We are pleased to have stuck with a brand that we know and trust, and which has done better than its published specs when actually tested...

 One downside from doing mainly cool washes (40°C or lower) is the potential for build-up of residues and bacterial growth (eg 'biofilms').

-The same applies to such other appliances such as dishwashers, which while they can generally be run on more eco-friendly settings, should once in a while be run on a hot setting to flush out accumulated grot, and the load in the machine at the time gets extra attention too!
+The same applies to such other appliances such as dishwashers.
+While they can generally be run on more eco-friendly settings, they should once in a while be run on a hot setting to flush out accumulated grot.
+The load in the machine at the time gets extra attention too!

-2017/03/13: when doing the maintenance wash or one immediately after, we use "extra rinses" to help ensure that any grot displaced by the heat doesn't end up deposited on the washing.
+2017-03-13: when doing the maintenance wash or one immediately after, we use "extra rinses" to help ensure that any grot displaced by the heat does not end up deposited on the washing.
 We now aim for one maintenance wash per week (ish), as for our dishwasher.

 We continue to test some of the huge number of cycle combinations available along with our existing and new laundry detergents.
 Rows coloured deep green are our main washes.
 Here are some observations: